mbforbes/website-3/posts/garage/image-placeholder-development-page.md

 The first thing is to get the image layout working w/ non-height matching images.
 As-always, this work is done over at the [image layout test page](/garage/image-layout-test-page/).

 > Actually, I should just see if I can output the dimensions and have solid backgrounds (and possibly thumbhashes) first.
 Then I can worry about the non-matching heights and eleventyImg sizes later.
 But I did get a working draft of the non-matching heights hacked up, so can reference that down the line.

+Surprisingly, the solution to varying heights and having a layout that works with explicit width / height attributes was the same thing: manually specifying image-containing div widths.

+My remaining question is how to output CSS.

+### 4/6/7. caching (sizes and thumbhash), v1

+This is all getting unstructured.
+Since I realized I could potentially get the same layout to work w/o srcset and different sizes (just keeping original height-matching images), adding width, height, and thumbhash, I'm trying that for v1, which will affect all the posts that currently exist.

+Currently, a few problems:
+- the startup time is now 200+ seconds (😱)
+    - don't know if this is eleventyImg or thumbhash or both
+- some layouts are screwed up

+Startup time --- 202s, 202s.
+Either the disk cache doesn't work, or it does but hashing hundreds (thousands?) of images is slow.
+The PR describing the disk cache says it runs image contents through hash.
+There are several issues about it being slow (https://github.com/11ty/eleventy-img/issues/170), it all seems like it should be improved in v3 of the plugin, but it's still mind-numbingly slow.

+w/o thumbhash
+- 23.7 s startup
+- 4.6 s reload

+w/ thumbhash
+- 202.5 s startup
+- 4.35 s reload

+OK, so basically thumbhash cache is working, but has to be disk cached to be viable.
+Also, if I'm just getting dimensions, I may be able to drastically speed up if eleventy img is hashing images when I try to get the stats.
+The image size module is doing some legit EXIF parsing (https://github.com/image-size/image-size/blob/main/lib/types/jpg.ts) so should be quick.

+no thumbhash, eleventyImg for size
+- 24.5 s startup
+- 4.3 s reload

+no thumbhash, `image-size` module for size
+- 8.78 s startup
+- 4.9, 4.7, 4.8 s reload

+So startup is way faster, but they cache sizes.
+But I can cache sizes too.

+no thumbhash, `image-size` with my own cache
+- 8.5 s startup
+- 4.3, 3.9, 4.2 s reload

+Now, with thumbhash disk cache:
+- first build: 182 s
+- next builds: 4.8, 5.1, 4.8 s
+- reloads: 4.2, 4.5, 4.0 s

+Good news: ~1600-sized caches have sped initial builds to 5s and reloads to 4s, all v2 and v1 images have placeholder sizes and thumbhashes.
+Bad news: v1 layouts aren't working -- images stretched.
+Need a designated v1 test page and to finally hammer it out, or to just migrate to v2.
+Remaining big complications / questions:

+- is the v2 width-limited style just better enough to migrate v1 pages to it? do we recompute the height limit that was 3:2-specific to account for v1 images? if not, perhaps taking inspiration from the v2 design could help v1 work.

+- will eleventyImg be fast enough to do the whole site w/ multiple sizes?
+May be worth a timing check... if not, is it worth implementing on my own?

+- if we will support varying heights, how do we output the classes?

+- how do we support inline images? it turns out there are plenty of them.
+The current lazy load plugin for markdown-it is quite simple, I could replace with my own plugin, and if the rest of the code is in scope, I could use the caches + thumbhashes.

+CURSPOT actual:
+- [x] figure out a layout that works for v1 (max-width math)
+- [x] implement it
+- [x] height-limiting
+- [x] maybe actually do default height-limiting
+- [x] fix videos (tiny, many diff behaviors, also e.g. youtube vs vimeo)
+- [ ] SHIP
+- [ ] double or 1.5x fig spacing?
+- [ ] SHIP
+- [ ] inline images
+- [ ] SHIP
+- [ ] multiple sizes (test speed, but probably DIY...)